Rohitkumar-u1y6l/nestjs-clone/docs/introduction.md

 ## Introduction

-Welcome to the **NestFactory Example Application**.
+Welcome to the **Nest Clone Application**.
 This project is a demonstration of building a scalable and modular application framework using TypeScript and Node.js, inspired by the NestJS framework.
 It serves as an educational example to understand core principles of application architecture, including dependency injection, modular design, and request handling.

 ## Overview

-The **NestFactory Example Application** is designed to showcase how to structure a Node.js application with a focus on modularity and separation of concerns.
+The **Nest Clone Application** is designed to showcase how to structure a Node.js application with a focus on modularity and separation of concerns.
 The project includes several key components and concepts that are crucial for developing robust and maintainable software systems.